robaho/cpp_orderbook/README.md

 ## Performance

-Running OSX on a 8-core 4.0 ghz Intel processor (only 4 real cores) with a single instrument.
+Running OSX on a 4 GHz Quad-Core Intel Core i7 with a single instrument.

 ```
 Insert orders at 5.5M per second.